DimShim/Andersen_DevOps_cours/script_github_pr/README.md

 # Get GitHub account info

-### The script checks for open pull requests for the GitHub repository and displays its contributors
+### The script checks for open pull requests for the GitHub repository and displays its contributors.

 For example:
 ```shell